Component parts and Assembly

 I cant say that the car runs any different, a little smoother perhaps.
 But of course the ECM fault lamp has been extinguished, in truth I think the car is quieter running obviously due to the fuel/air mixture.

-Now I'm not only sharing this information with you but have arranged discounts with both companies so I hope the failure of your MAFS or now the ECU is not so traumatic and costly as mine .
+Now I'm not only sharing this information with you but have arranged a discount as well so I hope the failure of your MAFS or now the ECU is not so traumatic and costly as mine turned out to be.

 Repairs undertaken by this Company are guaranteed for two years.